Polvyer/WebServer/README.md

 Replace PORT_NUMBER with the port number you inputted above.

-Replace PATH with any of the files in the WWW directory.
+Replace PATH with a relative path to any file in the WWW directory.